 Wait!
-Please don't share another affiliate link on your blog without doing these two things!
+Please don't share another affiliate link on your blog without doing these reading this article.

 Always make your affiliate links no-follow.
 Google has admitted that their algorithms don't favor pages with lots of affiliate links.